6pheR/StarlightSkinRenderer/README.md

 - ✅ 24 different 3D render types (from the Starlight Skins API)
 - ✅ Crop modes: `FULL`, `BUST`, `FACE`
 - ✅ Works with Mojang premium skins or custom skin servers (via dynamic URL)
-- ✅ Automatic scaling and centering
+- ✅ Automatic scaling, centering, and validation
+- ✅ Fully asynchronous image downloads (non-blocking)
+- ✅ Advanced caching with expiration and memory management
-- ✅ Caches skins locally after first load
+- ✅ Fallback support for default skins when errors occur
+- ✅ Detailed logs for debugging and error tracking
 - ✅ Fluent Java builder API
 - ✅ Compatible with Minecraft 1.7/1.8 (MCP or Forge)
+- ✅ Standalone, single-class implementation (drop it in and use!)

 ---